Supercapacitor Working, Applications, Advantages, Disadvantages, and Future

 A brief description of each part of the Supercapacitor:

 (1) Electrodes: The electrodes of the supercapacitor is made of Activated Carbon material.
-The electrodes have Porous nature which helps to store more charge carriers.
+The electrodes have a Porous nature which helps to store more charge carriers.
 And we know that if the electrodes are able to store more charge carrier then the capacitance will be increased.
 There are two electrodes one is the positive electrode and another is the negative electrode.

 (2) Current Collectors: The current collectors are used to connect the electrodes and the terminals of the capacitor.
-The current collectors are generally made up with foil metals.
+The current collectors are generally made up of foil metals.
 Mostly aluminum is used.
 There are two current collectors in the supercapacitor one for the positive electrode and another is the negative electrode.

 (4) Electrolyte Solution: Mainly the Acetonitrile or propylene carbonate as solvents are used as electrolytic in the supercapacitor.
 The electrolyte solution consists the charge carriers like positive cations and negative anions.

 From the above explanation, you may think that the supercapacitor has the construction same as a lead-acid battery.
 I also agree with you.
-The concept of the supercapacitor nearly same as a lead-acid battery, in fact, we can say the supercapacitor is the combination of battery and capacitor.
+The concept of the supercapacitor nearly the same as a lead-acid battery, in fact, we can say the supercapacitor is the combination of battery and capacitor.
 The supercapacitor uses the charging property of a normal capacitor and the discharging property of the battery.

 Working Principle of Supercapacitor: